Groups and channel settings in Microsoft Stream

-If you are an Office 365 customer, groups in Microsoft Stream are built using Office 365 Groups.
-When you make a group in Microsoft Stream, it creates a new Office 365 Group that can be used across Office 365, giving the group an email address, calendar, site, etc. If you already use O365 Groups in your organization, you can start using those groups in Microsoft Stream right away.
+Groups in Stream are built using Microsoft 365 Groups.
+When you make a group in Microsoft Stream, it creates a new Microsoft 365 Group that can be used across Microsoft 365, giving the group an email address, calendar, site, etc. If you already use Microsoft 365 Groups in your organization, you can start using those groups in Microsoft Stream right away.

-If Office 365 Groups are created or changed in other O365 services, there could be a ~1-2 hour delay before those changes show up in Stream.
-Likewise, Groups created in Stream could take sometime before they show up other places in O365, depending on the other application.*
+If Microsoft 365 Groups are created or changed in other Microsoft 365 services, there could be a 1-2 hour delay before those changes show up in Stream.
+Likewise, Groups created in Stream could take sometime before they show up other places in Microsoft 365, depending on the other application.

-When you create a group in Stream, you set if the group is companywide or not.
+When you create a group in Stream or the rest of Microsoft 365, you set up the group as a Public group or a Private group.
 This determines who has access to see content inside the group.

-When "Make this group companywide" is checked for a group, the group is public inside the organization.
+When Public group is set, the group is public inside the organization.
 Use this type of group when you want to broadcast out information to most of your company.

-- Everyone in the organization will be able to see the videos within these groups
+Everyone in the organization will be able to see the videos and channels within these groups.

-When "Make this group companywide" is not checked, the group is private.
+When Private group is set, the group is private.
 Use this type of group when you want to limit access to who can view videos within the group.

 Characteristics of private groups:

-- An owner of the group will have to add or approve members who join the group
+An owner of the group will have to add or approve members who want to join the group.

-- Only group members will be able to see videos within the group
+Only group members will be able to see videos and channels within the group.

-Owners Owners of the group will get full control over the group and any videos owned by the group.
+Owners Owners of the group will get full control over the group, channels within the group, and any videos owned by the group.
 They can edit the settings of the group, create/delete channels, and delete the group itself.